cedadev/jasmin-workshop/exercises/ex00/README.md

    </summary>

    If you see a message like the following, this means that you need to restrict the permissions on your key file so that only you (and no other users on your system) can read your key.
-   This is usually solved by a) moving the file to the standard location (this matters, particularly on Windows) and b) changing its permissions.
+   This is usually solved by:
+   - a) moving the file to the standard location (this matters, particularly on Windows) and
+   - b) changing its permissions.

    ```
    @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
    @         WARNING: UNPROTECTED PRIVATE KEY FILE!          @
    @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-   Permissions 0644 for 'id_ecdsa_jasmin_training' are too open.
+   Permissions 0644 for 'id_ecdsa' are too open.
    It is required that your private key files are NOT accessible by others.
    This private key will be ignored.